Table of Contents

 Chlorophyll is a green pigment present in plants.
 It is responsible for the green colour of young stems and leaves.
 Let’s learn about the structure of chlorophyll in this article.

 The word chlorophyll is derived from the Greek word khloros (green) and phyllon (leaves).
 Chlorophyll is a green pigment that acts as a photoreceptor.
-It is a pigment that perceives light energy and aids in the biochemical process.
-Chlorophyll exists in many forms, such as chlorophyll a, chlorophyll b, etc. Also, chlorophyll is one of the pigments that aids in the photosynthesis process.
+It is a pigment that absorbs light energy and aids in the photosynthesis.
+Chlorophyll exists in many forms, such as chlorophyll a, chlorophyll b, etc.

 The chlorophyll absorbs light energy of red and blue wavelengths.
 Whereas, the green light is not absorbed and is reflected back.
 Thus, the leaves appear green.